Disentangling homophily, community structure and triadic closure in networks: Empirical networks

-One natural criticism of the SBM as a useful hypothesis for real networks, however stylized as it clearly is, is that it assumes conditional independence for the placement of every edge.
-One consequence of this is that the probability of observing a spontaneous triadic closure edge will scale with $O(B/N)$, for a network with $N$ nodes and $B$ groups, assuming the group affinities are uniform for all groups.
+One natural criticism of the SBM as a useful hypothesis for real networks, however stylized as it clearly is, is that it assumes that edges are placed independently with probability $O(B/N)$, for a network with $N$ nodes and $B$ groups, assuming the group affinities are uniform for all groups.
+One consequence of this is that the probability of observing a spontaneous triadic closure edge will also scale with $O(B/N)$.
 Therefore if $B \ll N$, we should not expect any abundance of triangles, which is at odds with what we observe in many empirical data.
 One problem with this logic is that we do not know \emph{a priori} the precise relationship between $B$ and $N$ for finite empirical networks, and therefore we cannot rule out the SBM hypothesis based simply on an observed abundance of triangles.
 Auspiciously, with the SBM/TC at hand, we are the perfect position to evaluate the SBM in that regard, and understand how many of the observed triangles can be attributed to an incidental link placement due to community structure, or if they are instead better explained by explicit triadic closure edges.
 A common way of quantifying the amount of triangles in a network $\G$ is via its clustering coefficient $C(\G)\in[0,1]$, which determines the fraction of triads in the network which are closed in a triangle, and is given by